BackARTICLE // FIXING A MULTI-LEV…

 Where things went wrong

-The main issue was this:
+The biggest issue was this:

-• Reports showed everything, including irrelevant states
+• Reports showed everything, even irrelevant states

 The core realization